 The Fine Print: The card’s annual percentage rate is high, and there’s no promotional rate available.
 Cardholders also face an annual fee after the first year.

 The Citi AAdvantage Platinum Select World Elite Mastercard has no foreign transaction fees, which makes it a good choice for international travelers.
-Issued on behalf of American Airlines, the largest airline in the world, this card offers significant benefits to loyal flyers, including preferred boarding, 25% off in-flight food and beverage purchases, one free checked bag and a $125 American Airlines flight discount if you spend $20,000 during your card membership year and renew your card.
+Issued in behalf of American Airlines, the largest airline in the world, this card offers significant benefits to loyal flyers, including preferred boarding, 25% off in-flight food and beverage purchases, one free checked bag and a $125 American Airlines flight discount if you spend $20,000 during your card membership year and renew your card.

-Highlights: This Citi card offers a generous sign-up bonus, and it earns rewards in four categories: double miles at restaurants, at gas stations and on eligible American Airlines purchases, and single miles on all other purchases.
-Also, the annual fee is waived for the first year.
+Highlights: This Citi card offers a generous sign-up bonus and earns double miles in three categories: restaurants, gas stations and eligible American Airlines purchases.
+Cardholders earn regular miles on all other purchases.

 Annual Fee: $99 (waived for the first year)